-Every single day I fail at making it all work, at managing all these little and not-so-little (😭) people.
+Every single day I fail at making it all work, at managing all these little and not-so-little (?) people.
 Some days are much less of a failure than others, but lots of days, it can get pretty ugly.
 I am angry and impatient, frustrated and sarcastic.
 Some days I don’t know how we made it to the end.
-Some days, it’s moment by moment, and that’s just the truth of it.
+Some days, it’s one minute at a time and that’s just the truth of it.
 However, there are a few things we have found that currently work well for us in surviving the days and managing our large family.
 Here you can catch a snippet of my crazy days.

 Managing our large family

 In order to make things work and work even remotely well, we have to work together.
 We are a team.
 There’s no possible way that I could do everything that needs doing on a daily basis if it were just me running the show.